 3 Ways to Restore Files Deleted from Windows Recycle Bin

 Oh no!
-So you've just emptied Windows Recycle Bin (or deleted several items from it), only to realize later that some important files got removed as well?
+So you just emptied Windows Recycle Bin (or deleted several items out of it), only to realize later some important files got removed as well?

-They can be work documents you've worked on for days or batches of precious photos you shot after a trip, doesn't matter.
+Those file could be work documents you'd spent days crafting, or precious photos you shot after a wonderful trip.

 The question is - is it possible to recover items deleted from Recycle Bin on a Windows PC?

-Quick answer: YES, it is!
-BUT chances of recovery depends on several factors, for example, whether you've backup, what type of hard drive you are using, have you wrote any new data to the same PC hard drive, etc.
+Quick answer -- YES, it is possible.
+BUT chances of recovery depends on several factors, for example, whether you've backup, what type of hard drive you are using, whether you'd continued to write any new data to the source drive, etc.

-First things first - immediately stop using your computer
+First things first - stop using your computer

-This is important because we don't know if you have any backups of the data.
-If you do, great!
-If not, then any continued data writing activities happened after you deleted the files can seriously endanger the chances of successful recovery.
+This is important because we don't know if you have any data backups.
+If you do, great.
+If not, then any new data writing activities could endanger chances of recovering your deleted files.

-Theoretically, if your PC hard drive is a traditional magnetic disk drive, even if you emptied Windows Recycle Bin or removed files out of it, the deleted files are actually not wiped out — at least for quite some time depending on the disk drive usage though.
-We'll explain the reason why later this article.
+Technically, if your PC hard drive is a traditional magnetic hard drive (also called HDD), even if you've emptied Windows Recycle Bin or removed files out of it, those deleted files are actually not wiped out right away — at least for quite some time depending on the disk usage though.
+We'll explain the reason why later.

 Is your PC equipped with an HDD or SSD?

 Does it matter?
-Of course.
-And we have to ask because the way an HDD (hard disk drive) works is different from an SSD (solid state drive).
-Simply speaking, if your PC is loaded with an SSD, then what happens when you deletes a file from Recycle Bin is — it is gone for good.
+Yes, this is because the way an HDD (hard disk drive) works is quite different from an SSD (solid state drive), or some extent.
+In a nutshell, if your PC is loaded with an SSD, then once you delete a file from Recycle Bin — it's safe to say the file is gone for good.
 That means there is no way you can get it back unless you have a backup.

 However, it's a whole different story if your PC is with an HDD.
-Again, I'll explain later.
+Again, we'll explain later.
 Good news is over 90% of Windows PCs on the market are equipped with HDDs.

-To determine whether your PC has an HDD or SSD, check out this Superuser thread.
+To check whether your PC has an HDD or SSD, check out this Superuser thread.

 Next, follow these 3 steps (ways) to restore your deleted items.

-For example, if they are Office documents, first check if you have saved them in another folder, also, don't forget to check your emails or Dropbox — because you may have sent them to your co-workers.
-If those are family photos, check your digital camera memory card, external hard drive, iCloud, OneDrive or online backup services, etc.
+For example, if these items are Microsoft Office documents, first re-think if you have saved them in another folder.
+Then check your emails, Dropbox, Google Drive or any other media that you may have shared the documents with your co-workers.
+If they are family photos, check your camera memory card, external hard drive, iCloud, OneDrive or other online backup services.

 Didn't work out?
 Go to step 2.

-#2: Recover your files using Windows System Restore
+2. Recover your files with Windows System Restore

-So if you accidentally deleted some files out of the Recycle Bin, a System Restore could help you get back to a previous date (or status) that your files were still there.
+But, the System Restore feature can only help when your files are still in a previous version.
 Previous versions are also referred to as shadow copies in Windows.
-To learn how to do so, see this Microsoft knowledge article.
+To learn how to do it, see this Microsoft knowledge article for more.

 Didn't work?
 Go to step 3 now.

-#3: Use a data recovery software to recover your files
+3. Use a third-party data recovery software to recover your files

-We'll have to warn you, though, it's not guaranteed that you'll get back your lost data, but it's worth a try.
+Note: by using this method, it's not 100% guaranteed that you'll get back your lost data, but it's definitely worth a try.

-We've reviewed a list of best Windows data recovery software, in this case, we take Data Recovery Pro as an example.
+We've reviewed the best Windows data recovery software.
+In this case, we take Data Recovery Pro as an example.

-- Step 1: download Data Recovery Pro and install it on your Windows PC.
+- Step 1: get Data Recovery Pro and install it on your PC.

 - Step 2: launch the software, select a drive or file type you'd like it to scan.

-- Step 3: wait for the scanning process to complete, then preview the found files to check if your deleted files are there.
+- Step 3: wait for the scanning process to complete.
+Then preview the found files and check if your deleted files are there.
 If yes, recover and save them.
 Done.

-Why is it possible to restore deleted files and how do SSDs matter?
+Why is it possible to restore deleted files and why SSDs matter?

 For a traditional hard disk drive (HDD), when you empty the Recycle Bin or delete some items out of it, you don't really delete the items.
 Speaking from a technical viewpoint, when you store or generate files on your computer, they are actually saved on specific clusters (contain sectors) of a hard drive that is attached to your PC.
-When you delete them either by emptying Recycle Bin, Shift + Delete, DOS command delete or other methods to get rid of the files, the file system (usually NTFS) only marks the spaces where those files occupy as "deleted" telling the system that those spaces are now free to be overwritten.
-One day your hard drive volume is almost full, new files will directly take the spaces without any choice.
+Once they get deleted either via emptying Recycle Bin, Shift + Delete, DOS command delete or other methods, the file system (usually NTFS) only marks the spaces where those files occupy as "deleted", telling the system that those spaces are now free to be overwritten.
+Once your hard drive volume is almost full, new files will directly take the spaces without any choice.
 Until then your files are totally deleted.
-In short, cleaning the bin is just another way to make files or folders "hidden" which means they are highly recoverable.
+In short, emptying Windows Recycle Bin is just another way to make files or folders "hidden", and they are still recoverable if not overwritten.

-However, the way SSDs work is entirely different when files are deleted from a solid-state drive, they are immediately erased, and the action is taken by the TRIM command to quickly free up space and make sure the SSD can be quickly reused in the future.
-It's safe to say that once files got deleted from a PC with an SSD, they are gone permanently.
+However, the way SSDs work is entirely different.
+When files are deleted from a solid-state drive, they are immediately erased, and the action is taken by the TRIM command to quickly free up space and make sure the SSD can be quickly reused in the future.
+Therefore, it's safe to say that once files got deleted from a PC with an SSD, they are gone permanently.

-Hope you find this article helpful and good luck with Windows Recycle Bin recovery.
-Any questions or comments, share below.
+Hope you find this article helpful and good luck with your Windows Recycle Bin recovery efforts.
+Any questions or comments, share with us below.